surifirstpin/biplus_documentation/docs/README.md

 Acubi retrieves the most recent data and assist your financial advisor to focus on analyzing and controlling spontaneously rather than wasting time in data management.

 ### Data Manipulation
-Easily combine all your data sources, no matter how large it is into a single view  for more expressive and descriptive data.
-Further to this usage of "Drill-down" to explore your data as deep as you like more efficiently.
+Easily combine all your data sources, no matter how large it is into a single view  for better expressive data.
+Further to this usage of Filter "Drill-down" is used to explore your data as deep as you like more efficiently.
-#### Combined Data
-Easily combine all your data sources, no matter how large it is, into a single view and convert, cleanse, or enrich data with multiple transformation functions for more expressive and descriptive data fields and analysis.

-#### Disclose Data
-Direct dashboard reports are not enough to further explore your data.
-Hence Acubi is provided with filter option "Drill-down" to explore your data as deep as you like.

 #### Trusted Data Analytic Culture
 Our business intelligent tool and cloud ready platform is well secured, scalable and performance-driven that even the most demanding industries can trust.